Galser/packer-nginx64/README.md

 # Purpose

 This repository attempts to have the minimal amount of code that is required to create an [Ubuntu Bionic Beaver 64it](http://releases.ubuntu.com/18.04/) box with [Nginx64](https://www.nginx.com/) installed, using [Packer](https://www.packer.io/intro/index.html) for running in [VirtualBox](https://www.virtualbox.org/) with management by [Vagrant](https://www.vagrantup.com/).
-To learn more about the mentioned tools -  please check section [Required tools near the end of the README](#requiredtools)
+To learn more about the mentioned tools -  please check section [Technologies near the end of the README](#technologies)

 # Prerequisites

 You will need to have above mentioned - Git tools, Vagrant, VirtualBox and Packer installed.
-For reference where to get them and how to install each one - please check section [Required tools](#requiredtools) below
+For reference where to get them and how to install each one - please check section [Technologies](#technologies) below

 # How to use